Boottime

 node.js

-apps, need to wait until the network comes up before doing setup operations.We are going to install a script named
+apps, need to wait until the network comes up before doing setup operations.Install the script named

 wait-ipv4.pl